cosyplaid/Unity_MatrixSolution/README.md

 Clone git repository or straight download files placing them in your local folder.

 ### Notes:
-1.Don't forget to use Internet connection to correctly handle dependencies.
+- Don't forget to use Internet connection to correctly handle dependencies.
-2.Don't forget to open relevant scene `Matrix_Scene` (and/or add it to the Scenes in build settings).
+- Don't forget to open relevant scene `Matrix_Scene` (and/or add it to the Scenes in build settings).

 ## Usage